 Students preparing for the Doctor of Medicine degree are strongly encouraged to review weekly assignments posted to the Canvas M.D.
-Clerkships AY2024-2025 Doctoring 3 page.
+Clerkships AY2025-2026 Doctoring 3 homepage.
 These will include advanced preparation materials such as readings, PowerPoint presentations, and other course materials.
 Students are strongly encouraged to review previously presented material from the pre-clerkship curriculum to prepare for Wednesday afternoon didactic sessions.